holgerd77/django-dynamic-scraper/docs/development.rst

 =============
 **Changes in version 0.8.10-beta** (2015-12-04)

-* New ``--with-next-alert`` flag for monitoring management cmds to reduce amount of mail alerts, see updated :ref:`monitoring` section for details
+* New ``--with-next-alert`` flag for monitoring management commands to reduce amount of mail alerts, see updated :ref:`monitoring` section for details
+* More verbose output for monitoring management commands
 * New migration ``0015``, run Django ``migrate`` command

 **Changes in version 0.8.9-beta** (2015-12-01)